tobjaw/taskfile-parts/IMPLEMENTATION.md

 All core features have been tested and verified:

-✅ YAML parsing with IFD works correctly
+✅ Pure Nix YAML parsing works correctly (no IFD!)
 ✅ Apps are generated for each task
 ✅ Packages are generated when enabled
 ✅ Task descriptions are extracted as metadata